City, Province, Country:

 Number of Positions:

-(annual salary): The Bank offers a competitive total compensation package with starting salaries, based on qualifications, generally ranging between $89,345 and $111,681* (job grade 18). *Where the Bank has needs for specialized skills, it may offer higher starting salaries to exceptional candidates.
+(annual): The Bank offers a competitive total compensation package with starting salaries, based on qualifications, generally ranging between $103,090 and $128,863* (job grade 20). *Where the Bank has needs for specialized skills, it may offer higher starting salaries to exceptional candidates.

 Canada's central bank is the nation's pre-eminent macroeconomic policy institution.
 No other employer in the country offers you the unique opportunity to work at the very centre of Canada's economy, in an organization with significant impact on the economic and financial well-being of all Canadians.
 No matter what your area of expertise, you'll enjoy an open culture and a superior work environment that will challenge, energize, and motivate you to excel.
 (More info)

-If you are a qualified candidate, please submit a detailed resumι and a covering letter by 10 June 2012.
-We will also ask you to complete a mandatory questionnaire during the application process.
-Condition of employment: Candidate must be eligible for reliability status clearance.
-Relocation assistance may be provided, if required.
-The Bank of Canada benefits from the unique perspectives, attributes and talents of its diverse workforce.
-We offer flexibility to accommodate the needs of our employees and candidates.
-The Bank of Canada is committed to employment equity and actively encourages applications from qualified men and women, including Aboriginal peoples, persons with disabilities, and members of visible minorities.
-Only the candidates selected for an interview will be contacted.
+If you are a qualified candidate, please submit a detailed resumé and a covering letter by 15 April 2012.
+We will also ask you to complete a mandatory questionnaire during the application process.• This position is being posted internally and externally on a concurrent basis.• Condition of employment: Candidate must be eligible for secret security clearance.• Relocation assistance may be provided, if required. • The work schedule is 37.5 hours per week.
+Availability to work until 19:30 one night per week may be required.
+On-call work might be shared with the other Operations Managers.• We are committed to employment equity and we encourage applications from qualified men and women, including Aboriginal peoples, persons with disabilities and members of visible minorities. • Only the candidates selected for an interview will be contacted.

 Sorry, this job is no longer available.

 Copyright © Bank of Canada